hayleyygregg/AAD118/README.md

 ![Email](images/email.jpg)

-I was very pleased to hear from Susan Smith (Booking & Sales Co-ordinator) after two hours of sending the email!
+I was very pleased to hear from Susan Smith (Booking & Sales Coordinator) after two hours of sending the email!
 So that week I booked in and when I nervously arrived I was warmly greeted and happily left to do what I had to do!

-The reason I chose the Causeway Centre is because I thought it would be something no one else would think of as it is relativly new, and I wanted to be different.
+The reason I chose the Causeway Centre is because I thought it would be something no one else would think of as it is relatively new, and I wanted to be different.
 I also came across an [article](http://www.dezeen.com/2012/10/18/giants-causeway-visitors-centre-by-heneghan-peng-architects/) which had really nice photos of the Centre.

 The day before the shoot it hit me that I had only researched and been advised by my brother how to shoot at night!
-So I had to then begin and learn the reccommended settings and advice for shooting during the day!
+So I had to then begin and learn the recommended settings and advice for shooting during the day!
 (I also looked into foggy weather as I wasn't sure what the weather would be since it is so unpredictable!)

 Here are two websites that helped me: